adamb/koki/README.md

 ## Step 2

-Take the data and put it into a Google Cloud Storgage bucket.
+Deploy a Google Cloud Function that generates and servs a graph.

 ## Step 3